thezedt/mr500v1-openwrt/README.md

 ### Identification

-Since Tp-Link really enjoys versioning out their devices and mix-matching the hardware used in them it's necessary to first identify your device properly.
+Since Tp-Link really enjoys versioning out their devices and mix-matching the hardware used in them, it's necessary to first identify your device properly.

 Software signature: